 The 2007 Mercedes A class turbo was fitted with Surbo.
 It brought back some of the turbo's drama.
 The owner, satisfied, asked for another Surbo to form a Twin Surbo but there was insufficient space.
 A 2016 Class B 1.6 turbo is also running on a Surbo, with improved fuel economy at a constant 90 km/h, of below 5 litres per 100 km.

 The Nissan NV200 1.6 petrol Vanette and similarly-engined Renault Fluence are also running on Surbos.
-Also fitted with Surbo is the Nissan Qashqai 1.2T, which achieved higher rpm during acceleration, and could ascend a ramped factory with 500 rpm less, indicating stronger torque.
 The owner of a 2015 Nissan Sylphy that the rubber-band effect of the CVT was gone with Surbo on.

 The 2010 Toyota Wish 1.8 and 2.0 with CVT have also been fitted with Surbo.
 One brother had brought the other after saving fuel and getting better performance.
 The 2016 Harrier 2.0 is also running on Surbo, and the owner said the acceleration was much better, being slow previously.